The shrieking cry sprang from the doorway of the weather-blown cottage.

 She looked back up and carefully met his eyes, feeling akin to a young doe meeting the unyielding gaze of a majestic yet deadly wolf.
 The man's brown orbs glimmered in the sunlight that slanted through the tree branches overhead and Grace instantly noticed the amount of gold that streamed in curving lines from the tiny black iris at the center of his left eye, unequal to that of his right.

-Suddenly a cardinal's high-pitched chirp sounded from nearby and Grace nearly lost her balance as their locked gazes were quickly broken.
-The man's eyes darted to the place the cry had sprung from, narrowing to seek out the exact position of the crimson bird.
+Suddenly a cardinal's high-pitched chirp sounded from nearby and Grace nearly lost her balance as their locked gazes broke.
+The man's eyes darted to the place the trill had sprung from, narrowing to seek out the exact position of the crimson bird.

-Unwilling to unfetter her own gaze from his yet-threatening form, Grace swiftly took in the full length of the distracted native.
-His skin, she noticed, was a reddish brown but in certain areas like his shoulders, arms and across the lower part of his face, the skin was painted in different, darker pigments.
-His hair was also dark and glossy but was shaved on one side of his head and separated only by a thick mohawk that ran down the center of his bronzed crown.
-On the other side, the rest of the long hair was secured back by a length of soft leather and from it hung two large eagle feathers that fluttered in the soft breeze.
-His tinkling necklace also caught her attention and with a barely-suppressed gasp she realized it was made up of sharp ivory teeth.
-Their bleached color stood in stark contrast to the honeyed copper of his chest which was hairless and taught with lithe muscle.
+This was her opportunity to run, but she found her gaze unwilling to unfetter itself from his yet-threatening form, Grace swiftly took in the full length of the distracted native.
+His skin, she noticed, was a reddish brown.
+Yet, across his shoulders, arms and the lower part of his face the skin was painted in different, darker pigments.
+His hair was raven and glossy, shaved on one side of his head and separated only by a thick mohawk that ran down the center of his bronzed crown.
+The rest was secured by a length of soft leather and from it hung two large eagle feathers that fluttered in the soft breeze.
+His tinkling necklace also caught her attention and with a barely-suppressed gasp she realized it was made up of ivory animal teeth.
+Their bleached color stood in stark contrast to his copper chest.

 With a start, Grace realized her gaze had been lingering overlong on the sinewy lines of his stomach, shoulders, and forearms.
 A flood of embarrassed heat crept up from her chest along her throat, spilling into her cheeks and forehead.

-Grace waited, unmoving for the length of a handful of breaths, abstractly wondering if the native would return and, though it baffled and unsettled her, half-hoping he would.
-Yet he did not.
-Still keeping her eyes locked on the trees before her, Grace let out a shaky sigh of relief and reached up to her fluttering collar, smoothing it in the breeze that had begun to blow more strongly.
-She felt the frantic thump of her heart beneath her palm and tried desperately to quiet it.
-It would not slow.
+Grace waited unmoving for a clutch of heartbeats abstractly wondering if the native would return and, though it baffled and unsettled her, half-hoping he would.
+He did not.
+Still keeping her eyes locked on the trees before her, Grace let out a quaking breath and reached up to her fluttering white collar, smoothing it in the breeze that had begun to blow earnestly.
+She felt the frantic thump beneath her palm and tried desperately to quiet it.

-Finally she broke her gaze with the woods and with fingers still quivering, Grace leaned forward to pick up her basket of berries.
-She marveled then at how the task she had found so consuming mere minutes ago now seemed somehow so insignificant.
+With fingers still quivering, she leaned forward to retrieve her basket of berries.
+She marveled then at how the task she had found so consuming mere minutes ago now seemed somehow so very insignificant.

-As her well-worn leather boots left light prints in the soil, a fly-away strand of hair flew across her face but for the first time Grace made no move to restrain it.
-Instead, she let it curl and twist freely in the breeze, tickling her cheek, all the while remembering how the painted man had held it so very gently between his fingers.
+As her leather boots left light prints in the soil a fly-away strand of hair flew across her face, yet for the first time Grace made no move to restrain it.
+Instead, she let it curl and twist freely in the breeze tickling her cheek all the while remembering how the painted man had held it so very gently between his fingers.